Marty1820/Scripts/README.md

 # Scripts

-Random scripts I use exported in my PATH
+Random scripts I use
-They're probably not well built but they work for me
+They're probably not well built but they work for what I need them for.